How to Choose the Right Tankless RV Water Heater

 Propane

-Because RVs often already use propane for a host of other purposes, namely cooking and heating, it makes sense to get an RV hot water heater that will use one of the more common RV fuel sources.
+Because RVs often already use propane for a host of other purposes, namely cooking and heating, it makes sense to get an RV propane tankless hot water heater that will use one of the more common RV fuel sources.

 Things to Look for